 Using an ATM in Hungary is pretty straightforward, and as soon as you enter a foreign card, you’ll get instructions in English.
 Some of the most common Hungarian banks are OTP Bank, K&H Bank, Erste Bank, Budapest Bank, CIB Bank, Raiffeisen Bank, MKB Bank, and UniCredit.

 Hungarian ATMs don’t have a local atm fee, but your own bank will likely charge a fee for transactions abroad, usually €5 per withdrawal + 1-2% in currency markup.
-This can easily be avoided by using a travel card such as the Revolut card or any other card without fees abroad.
+This can easily be avoided by using a travel card without fees abroad.

 Always remember to choose without conversion, and that you want to be charged in the local currency.
 And NEVER use Euronet ATMs.